bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 default.
 Root access is useful for doing extra customization and troubleshooting on the unit.

+There is no need to follow this part of the procedure if the Seagate firmware image you are using already enables root access.
+For example, if you're using a custom built firmware image.

 This process works by creating a startup script that forces the system's root password to be set to the value XXXXX just once on first bootup only.
 (You can modify this XXXXX value below however we'll be changing the Seagate